CD3/libInterpolate/README.md

 ```

-Currenly, the `AnyInterpolator` only provides one `setData` method, which is the low-level version that takes a size an two data poiters.
+Currently, the `AnyInterpolator` only provides one `setData` method, which is the low-level version that takes a size an two data pointers.
 This can
 be changed by passing the desired signature as a second template arguments.
 ```C++
 _1D::AnyInterpolator<double, void(std::vector<double>,std::vector<double>)> interp = _1D::CubicSplineInterpolator<double>();